linode/docs/docs/guides/quick-answers/websites/transferring-a-MERN-application-to-Marketplace/index.md

 ## Preparing for The Transfer

 Before, proceeding with any remote transfer, it is strongly recommended the the original host that will be transferring data to the Linode has [Backups](https://www.linode.com/docs/guides/backing-up-your-data/) available to restore from.
-While standard backup solutions will work for the majority of the MERN Stack, a database dump for mongodb should be performed by using the [mongodump](https://docs.mongodb.com/database-tools/mongodump/) command.
+While standard backup solutions will work for the majority of the MERN Stack, a database dump for MongoDB should be performed by using the [mongodump](https://docs.mongodb.com/database-tools/mongodump/) command.

 {{< note >}}
 If using a Cloud-Native database like **MongoDB Atlas**, the steps for transferring your database may differ, and users should consult the documentation of their database host.
 {{< /note >}}

-A mongoDB database dump can therefore be performed from the home directory with the following command:
+A MongoDB database dump can therefore be performed from the home directory with the following command:

     cd && mongodump